cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

 abstract class is a class that is marked with the abstract keyword and cannot be instantiated.

-abstract method is a method marked with the abstract keyword defi ned in an abstract class, for which no implementation is provided.
+abstract method is a method marked with the abstract keyword defined in an abstract class, for which no implementation is provided.

 an abstract class may include nonabstract methods and variables.

-__an abstract method may only be defi ned in an abstract class.__
+__an abstract method may only be defined in an abstract class.__

 __an abstract class cannot be marked as final.__